SW Community

 An honest gut-check

 This is a real job, it's physical, and the customer dynamic is genuinely different from the women's side.
 People assume male shows are tamer.
 They're not.
-Female crowds at a male revue or a bachelorette party are, on average, far more physically aggressive than most guys expect walking in — grabbing, groping, pulling.
-If you're comfortable in your body, quick on your feet socially, and — this is the big one — you can hold a hard boundary in a loud, drunk, hands-on room without losing your cool, you can do well.
-Go in because you chose it, with your lines already decided.
+The crowds at a male revue or a bachelorette party are, in my experience, far more physically aggressive than most guys expect walking in — grabbing, groping, pulling.
+And it's not only women in the room; men come to these clubs too, and the contact comes from them as well.
+If you're comfortable in your body, quick on your feet socially, and you can keep your head in a loud, drunk, hands-on room, you can do well.

 What you actually need

-- You have to look like you're loving every second.
-This is the part that gets to guys more than the physical stuff does.
-What you're actually selling is the customer's good time, so whatever's really going on, your face and your energy have to say you're into it.
-Doing that over and over, including on nights you're not into it at all, wears on you in a way the money doesn't undo.
-Take that part seriously before you decide this is easy cash.
+• You have to look like you're enjoying it.
+What you're selling is the customer's good time, so whatever's actually going on, your face and your energy have to say you're into it.
+Doing that over and over, including on nights you're not, wears on you in a way the money doesn't undo.

 Where the work is